Jehane Benoît: Life

 Best known as "Madame Benoît," she wrote 30 books during her career, including the Encyclopedia of Canadian Cuisine (currently out of print).
-She appeared regularly on CBC Television's Take 30 and later became a proponent of microwave cookery, writing several books on the subject as well as appearing in television commercials for Panasonic microwaves.
+She appeared regularly on CBC Television's Take 30 and later became a proponent of microwave cookery, writing several books on the subject as well as appearing in television commercials for Panasonic microwave ovens.

 Benoît introduced traditional Québécois menu items to English-speaking Canadians, including the meat pie known in French as the Quebec Tourtière, Benoît's "iconic dish".
 She has been described by CBC's Joanne Bayly as a 1960s phenomenon.In the 1950s, 60s and 70s, Benoît was Canada's cook.
 In both French and charmingly accented English, she was on radio and television, trying to improve how Canadians ate and how they cooked.In 1973, she was made an Officer of the Order of Canada "for her contribution to this art in Canada".

 In 2012, Marguerite Paulin and Marie Desjardins published Jehane Benoît's biography À la découverte de Jehane Benoît, le roman de la grande dame de la cuisine canadienne.